 This outsider not only brings up strong emotions with himself, but also with others: Paul Blanca.
-The self-taught photographer, born as Paul Vlaswinkel in 1958 in Amsterdam, makes his way through current commerce with his black and white and sometimes color photography.
-The ‘’tragic’’ is the guiding principle in his large format negatives: he believes in that one expression in that particular moment.
+The self-taught photographer, born as Paul Vlaswinkel in 1958 in Amsterdam, made his way through current commerce with his black and white and sometimes color photography.
+The ‘’tragic’’ is the guiding principle in his large format negatives: he believed in that one expression in that particular moment.

 His interest in photography was sparked when the thoughtful photographer took pictures of Eva Veldhoen, the daughter of painter Aat Veldhoen.
 He then used a small camera, but later exchanged it for a 6 x 6 cm Hasselblad camera, with which he took black and white photos.
 In the 1980s he acquired a reputation for his confrontational, violent self-portraits inspired by the work of Adres Serrano and Robert Mapplethorpe.
 Thanks to his mentor Mapplethorpe, Blanca made his first steps into the art world, introducing him to stars such as Grace Jones, Jasper Johns, Willem de Kooning and Keith Haring in New York.
 Mapplethorpe finds Blanca “its only competitor”.